 Bridport foundry based down in Dorset, sell a set of 4 cast iron wheels, 4 stub axles and 2 turntables for £1,140.
 Many of the hut makers sell on ebay too, which is a great option.

-Other things you need to consider with your cast iron wheels
+Other things you need to consider with your shepherds hut wheels

 Of course, the wheels of your shepherd’s hut don’t just exist in isolation.
 The four wheels together with the shepherd’s hut chassis are part of a system that create the load-bearing base of your hut, so you need to make sure they fit in seamlessly with the other parts, or that the other parts fit in seamlessly with your wheels.